-Applicant East Anglia ONE North Limited.
+Applicant East Anglia TWO Limited.
 Beam trawl A trawl net whose lateral spread during trawling is maintained by a beam across its mouth.
 Bioelectric Relating to electricity or electrical phenomena produced within living organisms.
 Bony fish Any of a major taxon (class Osteichthyes or superclass Teleostomi) comprising fishes with a bony rather than a cartilaginous skeleton.
 Clupeid Any of various fishes of the family Clupeidae, which includes the herrings, sprats, sardines and shads.
-Construction operation and maintenance platform A fixed offshore structure required for construction, operation, and maintenance personnel and activities.
-Crustacean An arthropod of the large, mainly aquatic group Crustacea, such as a crab, lobster, shrimp, or barnacle.
+Construction A fixed offshore structure required for construction, operation, and operation and maintenance personnel and activities. maintenance platform Crustacean An arthropod of the large, mainly aquatic group Crustacea, such as a crab, Domorool lobster, shrimp, or barnacle.
 Demersal Living on or near the seabed.
-Development Area The area comprising the Indicative Onshore Development Area and the Offshore Development Area Diadramous Migrating between fresh and salt water.
-East Anglia ONE North project The proposed project consisting of up to 67 wind turbines, up to four offshore electrical platforms, up to one construction operation and maintenance platform, inter-array cables, platform link cables, up to one operational meteorological mast, up to two offshore export cables, fibre optic cables, landfall infrastructure, onshore cables and ducts, onshore substation, and National Grid infrastructure.
-East Anglia ONE North windfarm site The offshore area within which wind turbines and offshore platforms will be Elasmobranch located.
-Any cartilaginous fish of the subclass Elasmobranchii which includes sharks, rays and skates.
+Development Area The area comprising the Indicative Onshore Development Area and the Diadramaus Offshore Development Area Diadramous Migrating between fresh and salt water.
+East Anglia TWO The proposed project consisting of up to 75 wind turbines, up to four offshore project electrical platforms, up to one construction operation and maintenance platform, inter-array cables, platform link cables, up to one operational meteorological mast, up to two offshore export cables, fibre optic cables, landfall infrastructure, onshore cables and ducts, onshore substation, and National Grid infrastructure.
+East Anglia TWO The offshore area within which wind turbines and offshore platforms will be windfarm site located.
+Elasmobranch Any cartilaginous fish of the subclass Elasmobranchii which includes sharks, Liasinobranch rays and skates.
 European site Sites designated for nature conservation under the Habitats Directive and Birds Directive, as defined in regulation 8 of the Conservation of Habitats and Species Regulations 2017 and regulation 18 of the Conservation of Offshore Marine Habitats and Species Regulations 2017.
 These include candidate Special Areas of Conservation, Sites of Community Importance, Special Areas of Conservation and Special Protection Areas.
-Evidence Plan Process A voluntary consultation process with specialist stakeholders to agree the approach to the EIA and the information required to support HRA.
+Evidence Plan A voluntary consultation process with specialist stakeholders to agree the Process approach to the EIA and the information required to support HRA.
 Gadoid A bony fish of an order (Gadiformes) that comprises the cods, hakes, and their relatives.
-Gravid Carrying eggs or young Horizontal directional drilling (HDD) A method of cable installation where the cable is drilled beneath a feature without the need for trenching.
-Inter-array cables Offshore cables which link the wind turbines to each other and the offshore electrical platforms, these cables will include fibre optic cables.
+Gravid Carrying eggs or young Inter-array cables Offshore cables which link the wind turbines to each other and the offshore electrical platforms, these cables will include fibre optic cables.
 Landfall The area (from Mean Low Water Springs) where the offshore export cables would make contact with land, and connect to the onshore cables.
 Mollusc An invertebrate of a large phylum which includes snails, slugs, mussels, and octopuses.
 They have a soft unsegmented body and live in aquatic or damp habitats, and most kinds have an external calcareous shell.
 Natura 2000 site A site forming part of the network of sites made up of Special Areas of Conservation and Special Protection Areas designated respectively under the Habitats Directive and Birds Directive.